The charity offers massage therapy to enhance the trust’s care for its patients and support for its staff.

 Known as “the treat” and not “the treatment”, massage is an addition, not an alternative, to medical care.

-Research has shown that massage can reduce stress and anxiety; it can help people cope better with the illnesses and uncertainties they face and shorten the amount of time a patient needs to be in hospital.
+It is a suite of treatments, including clinical massage, scar tissue therapy and acupuncture, that go hand in hand with clinical care and patient recovery.
+Research shows that massage can reduce stress, anxiety and pain; it can help people cope better with the illnesses and uncertainties they face and shorten the amount of time a patient needs to be in hospital.
+It can be used as an effective tool in patient recovery and rehabilitation.

 Main areas supported by massage therapy